 - Peekage rewards users on the Peekage app for their feedback with virtual coins for in-app purchases and promotional vouchers.

 This is a great way to engage their reciprocity instinct and encourage them to provide valuable insight and reviews.
-Peekage also uses this consumer feedback to create actionable insights for brands so that they can better deliver the type of products that their consumers are really looking for.
+Peekage also uses this consumers feedback to create actionable insights for brands to deliver better the type of products that their consumers are really looking for.

 Understanding the product sampling psychology is one of the most effective ways to bring your brand one step closer to converting samplers into purchasing customers and forming long-lasting relationships with consumers.
 So, why not start your journey towards creating your own consumer sampling program today?